July 29, 2021

 Unless of course, the customer didn’t know what they needed.
 Or the need changed while you were off building the sedan.
 In that case, you will be fast at building the wrong thing.
 Efficient but not effective.

 I can’t believe I am saying this but customers increasingly don’t know what they want or need.
 And they have trouble describing what they need with any certainty.
-Or, they describe a solution rather than the underlying need, and there might be more creative, innovative or effective solutions to address that underlying need.
+Or, they describe a solution rather than the underlying need without recognizing that there might be more creative, innovative or effective solutions to address that underlying need.

 A saying that illustrates the point that Henry Ford apparently never said is “If I had asked people what they wanted, they would have said faster horses.”
 Similarly, I am pretty sure that Steve Jobs didn’t have anyone tell him that they wanted to carry their entire album collection around in their pockets.
-Nor did any customer ever tell Jobs that they needed a thingy to call and text people, take pictures, rant about their president, navigate in a strange city, track their heart rate and bing watch movies.
+Nor did any customer ever tell Jobs that they needed a device to text people, take pictures of themselves, rant about their president, navigate in a strange city, track their heart rate and bing watch movies.